 Area 608 (Self-Storage facilities) is divided into 3 neighborhoods, 608-10, 608-20 and 608-25.
-Neighborhood 608-10 is all Self-Storage facilities located in Seattle, North King County, and the Eastside.
-Neighborhood 608-20 is all Self-Storage facilities located to the South and Southeast of Seattle, less the facilities in the more recently established neighborhood of 608-25.
-Neighborhood 608-25 is the Self Storage facilities located in the Green River flood plain from Auburn in the south to Tukwila in the north and the several facilities servicing the east Snoqualmie Ridge and North Bend area.
+Neighborhood 608-10 is all Self-Storage facilities located in Seattle, North King County, and the northern Eastside.
+Neighborhood 608-20 is all Self-Storage facilities located to the south of Seattle and Bellevue, less the facilities in the more recently established neighborhood of 608-25.
+Neighborhood 608-25 is the Self-Storage facilities located in the Green River flood plain from Tukwila in the north to Auburn in the south, plus the several facilities servicing the east Snoqualmie Ridge and North Bend area.